To load a simulation file from your local computer in OVITO, select

-OVITO can load and animate simulation trajectories that consist of a sequence of frames.
+OVITO can load trajectories consisting of a series of simulation snapshots.
 The following scenarios are supported by the software:

-When importing a new file, the program automatically tries to detect if it is part of a numbered sequence of files with similar names.
-To this end, OVITO replaces the last number (if any) in the filename you picked with the wildcard character
+When you import a simulation file, OVITO tries to detect if it is part of a numbered sequence of files with similar names in the same directory.
+To this end, the last number (if any) in the filename you picked is replaced with the wildcard character

 anim1c_5000.dump, OVITO will generate the search pattern

 anim1c_2000.dump, etc).
-It is possible to manually adjust this search pattern afterwards in case the generated one is not adequate.
-The corresponding input field is highlighted in the screenshot.
+It is possible to manually override the generated file pattern in the input field highlighted in the screenshot.

 OVITO automatically detects when the imported file contains more than one frame and loads them as an animation sequence.
 For some file types, e.g. XYZ and LAMMPS dump, this is indicated by the Contains multiple timesteps checkbox highlighted in the screenshot.
 Note that OVITO typically keeps only the data of a single frame in memory at a time.
 Subsequent frames are loaded into memory only when needed, for example if you play back the animation or move the time slider.